ipfs-shipyard/git-remote-ipld/README.md

 Push and fetch commits using IPFS!

-This helper is very, very experimental as of now
+This helper is experimental as of now

 ## Usage
 ```